Loma Mountains

 The Loma Mountains are the highest mountain range in Sierra Leone.
 The highest peak is Mount Bintumani which rises to a height of 1945 m.
 The area has been designated a non-hunting forest reserve since 1952.
 The reserve covers an area of 33,201 hectares.

+Environment

+The vegetation is characterised by Guinea–Congo lowland forest, with montane evergreen forest up to 1,680 m, and montane grassland on the plateau of the massif.
+At lower elevations, gallery forest and wooded savanna occur.
+There are also a few villages and areas of farmland.The reserve has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.